AUDITION FOR A SHOW AT SHINE

 THEN we look at things like age and height to think about what role you might fit into and which of the other people that auditioned might match up with you.
 The same criterion is true for callbacks.

-• The principal characters in Annie Jr. require strong vocalists and excellent acting skills.
+The principal characters in Tuck Everlasting require strong vocalists and excellent acting skills.
 The Ensemble requires strong singing and dancing skills.
-Students do not need prior experience in any of these areas, but a bold audition and courage to take risks will help them to portray the characters coming to life on stage.
+Students do not need past experience in any of these areas, but a bold audition and courage to take risks will help them to portray the characters coming to life on stage.

 Since a professional headshot will be taken during your audition, dress in a way that makes you feel confident on camera.
 Avoid busy patterns, hats, or anything that covers your face.